March 12, 2020

 One reason that your dental checkups shouldn’t be procrastinated is that of the early detection of cavities.
 If you are suffering from tooth decay, then fast treatment is important to protect as much of your natural tooth as possible.

 If a small cavity is located on your tooth, then we can repair the tooth with a small filling.
 These regular dental exams give us the opportunity to identify cavities and other dental problems in the early stages.
 As a result, we can minimize the invasive treatments that are needed.

 It is easy to do a filling to correct a small cavity.
 It is also easy to skip the treatment because the cavity isn’t causing you pain or discomfort.
 But, avoiding the filling can result in major dental work that might be needed in the future.

 When tooth decay is present, it will continue to grow and damage a larger area of your tooth.
 One small cavity can lead to a large area of tooth decay.
+Here you can find condo cleaning services cost calculator.
 In some situations, it might even result in the need to have a crown or implant because the tooth is damaged beyond repair.
 When severe abscesses are present, sometimes a tooth extraction is the only option to protect the surrounding teeth.

 If the bacteria spread deeper into the tooth, then it could potentially cause an infection in the root of the tooth.
 In this situation, you will likely need a root canal to save the tooth.

 A dental checkup is the best way to determine if you have any cavities that need to be fixed.
 Visit www.sunflowermaids.com.
 But, don’t wait for your regular checkup if you are experiencing any discomfort in your mouth.
 Pain or sensitivity could be an indication that you have tooth decay that needs to be addressed.
 So, you should contact our office to schedule an exam if you are experiencing these symptoms.